nakst/gf/README.md

 ## Support

-To help support development, you can donate to my Patreon: https://www.patreon.com/nakst.
+To support development, you can donate to my Patreon: https://www.patreon.com/nakst.

 ## Settings